Sightengine/fast_c2pa_python/README.md

 # fast-c2pa-python

-A high-performance Python library for reading C2PA metadata.
+A Python library for reading C2PA metadata based on c2pa-rs

 ## Overview

-This library provides extremely fast C2PA metadata extraction from digital assets using direct PyO3 bindings to the Rust C2PA implementation.
+This library provides fast C2PA metadata extraction from digital assets using direct PyO3 bindings to the Rust C2PA implementation.
 It was created to address performance bottlenecks in existing Python C2PA libraries.

 > **Note:** This library is designed for reading C2PA metadata only.
 It does not support writing or creating C2PA metadata at this time.